-- GCHSCP uses the NHSGGC Equality Impact Assessment Tool. - To ensure that we protect those represented we must comprehensively carry out Equality Impact Assessments, the HSCP has to date completed over 40 and strives to ensure our staff are knowledgeable and equip through training, to carry out Equality Impact Assessments. - 6 monthly reviews should take place. - Equality Impact Assessments are available to the public.
+- GCHSCP uses the NHSGGC Equality Impact Assessment Tool approved by Coalition for Racial Equality and Rights. - To ensure that we protect those represented we must comprehensively carry out Equally Impact Assessments, the HSCP has to date the HSCP has to date completed over 40 and strives to ensure our staff are knowledgeable and equip through training, to carry out Equality Impact Assessments. - 6 monthly reviews should take place. - Equality Impact Assessments are available to the public.